Trump’s Approval Rating Upticks As Ann Coulter Predicts Impeachment After Spending Package

 — Moose (@mmaterio1) March 24, 2018

 Other Trump voters are wondering why he hasn’t filled his promises yet, and appear to still be waiting for Hillary Clinton to be locked up.
-One Trump voter told him in a tweet this week that he did not trust Donald Trump or Vladimir Putin, while another Trump voter said she was nauseated daily about life in America under Donald Trump.
+One Trump voter told him in a tweet this week that he did not trust Donald Trump or Vladimir Putin, while another Trump voter said she was sickened daily about life in America under Donald Trump.

 Where is the wall!!!!
 Why isn't Hilary locked up??
 Swamp is winning… come on dude, i voted for you and still support you, but come on already.